George

 Award and drew over 20,000 annually.

-Mr. Marshall is also the founder of G.T.
+Mr. Marshall is the founder of G.T.
 Marshall Communications, a multi-faceted

 agency specializing in creative advertising, video/film